Beyond the Curriculum

 VIRGINIA ENVIRONMENTAL LAW JOURNAL

-This student-edited and -managed publication, founded in 1979, is a leader in environmental legal scholarship.
+Founded in 1979 and managed and edited by students, the journal is a leader in environmental legal scholarship.
 Website

 VIRGINIA ENVIRONMENTAL LAW FORUM

 This popular and active student group hosts speakers and sponsors law students who participate in environmental moot court and negotiation competitions.
 The forum, in cooperation with the Law School’s Mortimer Caplin Public Service Center, also provides pro bono opportunities to students interested in environmental law.
 Students may choose from a range of environmental pro bono projects on behalf of public interest and governmental clients that have requested assistance.
 Forum members also have opportunities to network with environmental law employers and professionals.

 The Law School has made a strong financial commitment to students choosing to pursue public interest careers.
 The school’s Mortimer Caplin Public Service Center helps students interested in environmental law find summer internships and postgraduate employment.
 Public Service Center